+Essential advanced level qualifications:

-If you do Chemistry, Biology and one from Mathematics or Physics you will keep all the medical schools open to you.
-If you do Chemistry and Biology you will keep open the vast majority.
+If you do Chemistry, Biology and one from

+Mathematics or Physics you will keep all the

+medical schools open to you.
+If you do Chemistry

+and Biology you will keep open the vast majority.

 If you do Chemistry and one from Mathematics

 and Physics you will limit your range of choices

 much more.

-Further Mathematics or a contrasting (non-science) subject.
+Useful advanced level qualifications: Further Mathematics or a contrasting (non-science) subject.